-Frequently Asked Questions About Crete: Learn All You Need to Know About the Island!
+Frequently Asked Questions About Crete: All You Need to Know About the Island!

 Questions about Crete

-If you’re getting ready to visit Crete for the first time, there are probably many things that you’re wondering about the island.
-Some of you send me a lot of these questions via mail, so, today, I’ve decided to write a different kind of article, it has many of your questions about Crete and the most reasonable answers I can offer.
-And if you still have doubts… just ask!
+If you’re getting ready to visit Crete for the first time, there are probably many things you’re wondering about the island.
+Some of you sent me many of these questions via mail, so today, I’ve decided to write a different article; it has many of your questions about Crete and the most reasonable answers I can offer.
+And if you still have doubts… ask!

 Frequently Asked Questions About Crete

-These are the Questions about Crete* that you ask the most in your e-mails…
+These are the Questions about Crete* you ask the most in your e-mails…

 *All of these questions are authentic.
-So, if you don’t find what you’re looking for, that’s because you still haven’t sent me an e-mail!
+If you don’t find what you’re looking for, that’s because you still haven’t sent me an email!

 How do I know if Crete is the right island for me?